bewlay/more-naval-ai/README.md

 ### How do I get set up? ###

-* Requirements: Civ4 BTS 3.19; Fall From Heaven II version 0.41 (with patch O) - http://forums.civfanatics.com/showthread.php?t=308020
-* Simply unzip the installer file and run it.
+See the [MNAI-U thread](https://forums.civfanatics.com/threads/mnai-u-unofficial-build-bugfixes.645898/) on civfanatics.

 ### Contribution guidelines ###

 * Report bugs and suggestions on the forums
-* Code contributions can be submitted here via a branch or on the forums
+* Code contributions can be submitted here via a pull request or on the forums

 ### Who do I talk to? ###

-* Mod Owner - Tholal
+* Lead Developer of MNAI - Tholal
+* Current maintainer of MNAI-U: lfgr